CLIUtils/gitbook-plugin-term/README.md

 * **flat**: Oh, flat colors.
 I love flat colors.
 Everything looks modern with them.
 * **ubuntu**: Admit it or not, but Ubuntu have a good looking term.
 * **white**: Make your term to blend in with your GitBook.

-## Is there anything else I can customize?

-Sure!
-As you can see in the previous examples, there are two more options:

-* **copyButtons**: If enabled, handy copy button will appear next to the commands.
-On click, the command will be copied to the clipboard.
-(All commands in block in block mode)
-* **fade**: When enabled, every time the cursor is over the term, the text will be fade out to highlight the command.